You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 You may be eligible to file a claim if:

-- You were sexually abused by a Church leader, volunteer, or member of the LDS Church
+- You were sexually abused by a Church leader, volunteer, or member of the LDS Church.

-- The abuse occurred during a Church-affiliated program or in connection with a Church role
+- The abuse occurred during a Church-affiliated program or in connection with a Church role.

-- The Church failed to report or address the abuse
+- The Church failed to report or address the abuse.

-- You were pressured to remain silent, or your complaints were ignored
+- You were pressured to remain silent, or your complaints were ignored.

 Even if the abuse happened years or decades ago, you may still have legal options.
-Some states have passed statutes of limitations lookback window laws that give survivors the right to file lawsuits, even after the normal legal filing deadlines have passed.
+Some states have passed statutes of limitations, lookback window laws that give survivors the right to file lawsuits, even after the normal legal filing deadlines have passed.

 You don’t need a police report or to have told anyone before.
 Your story matters to us, and with it, we can take the first step toward justice.

-What Counts as Sexual Abuse in the Mormon Church?
+What Counts as Mormon Church Sex Abuse?

 Sexual abuse doesn’t always leave physical marks, but its emotional and psychological impact can last a lifetime.
 Within the context of the LDS Church, abuse can take many forms and often involves a violation of trust, power, or spiritual authority.